astral-sh/ruff/README.md

 As a project, ruff is designed to be used alongside Black and, as such, will defer implementing lint rules that are obviated by Black (e.g., stylistic rules).

+### Parity with Flake8

+ruff's goal is to achieve feature-parity with Flake8 when used (1) without any plugins, (2) alongside Black, and (3) on Python 3 code.
+(Using Black obviates the need for many of Flake8's stylistic checks; limiting to Python 3 obviates the need for certain compatibility checks.)

+Under those conditions, Flake8 implements about 58 rules, give or take.
+At time of writing, ruff implements 24 rules.
+(Note that these 24 rules likely cover a disproportionate share of errors: unused imports, undefined variables, etc.)

+Of the unimplemented rules, ruff is missing:

+- 15 rules related to string `.format` calls.
+- 6 rules related to misplaced `yield`, `break`, and `return` statements.
+- 3 rules related to syntax errors in doctests and annotations.
+- 2 rules related to redefining unused names.

+...along with a variety of others that don't fit neatly into any specific category.

+Beyond rule-set parity, ruff suffers from the following limitations vis-à-vis Flake8:

+1. Flake8 supports a wider range of `noqa` patterns, such as per-file ignores defined in `.flake8`.
+2. Flake8 has a plugin architecture and supports writing custom lint rules.
+3. ruff does not yet support parenthesized context managers.

 ## Rules

 | Code | Name | Message |